 The protease blend in MassZymes is taken from Aspergillus oryzae and Aspergillus niger.
 Both are on the generally recognized as safe (GRAS) list of the Food and Drug Administration (FDA) in the United States.

-Amylase is an enzyme found in our saliva and pancreatic fluid that is the catalyst for the breaking-down of starches into sugars, helping us to digest and derive energy from carbohydrates.
+Amylase is an enzyme found in our saliva and pancreatic fluid that is the catalyst for the breaking down of starches into sugars, helping us digest and derive energy from carbohydrates.

-When you chew your food, amylase gets to work with breaking down starches into a simple sugar called maltose.
-This is why rice, pasta and other starchy foods can eventually taste sweet once you’ve been chewing them for a while—that’s the maltose.
+When you chew your food, amylase gets to work breaking down starches into a simple sugar called maltose.
+This is why rice, pasta, and other starchy foods can eventually taste sweet once you have been chewing them for a while—that is the maltose.

 There are no dosing or efficacy guidelines for amylase outside of medical prescriptions for specific conditions and/or diseases.

-Bromelain is extracted from pineapple and contains a protein-digesting enzyme that is reported to be able to pass through the intestinal wall and into the bloodstream—although further research is needed to understand how bromelain survives the digestive system.
+The enzyme bromelain is extracted from pineapple and has the ability to help digest proteins.
+It is also reported to be able to pass through the intestinal wall and into the bloodstream, although further research is needed to understand how bromelain survives the digestive system.

-There is some evidence to suggest bromelain acts as an anti-inflammatory and decongestant, and when taken on an empty stomach early evidence shows promise in benefiting the immune system and protecting the body from cancer.
+There is some evidence to suggest bromelain acts as an anti-inflammatory and decongestant.
+When taken on an empty stomach early evidence shows promise in benefiting the immune system and protecting the body from cancer.
 Overall, if you have trouble eating solid food and want better nutrient absorption, bromelain can help.

-Alpha-galactosidase is an enzyme commonly used in formulations to help reduce gas and bloating.
-It works by helping to break down the complex carbohydrates in foods and is the primary enzyme in Beano—an OTC medicine that’s been available since the early 1990s.
+This next enzyme, alpha-galactosidase, is commonly used in formulations to help reduce gas and bloating.
+It works by helping break down the complex carbohydrates in foods.
+It is the primary enzyme in Beano—an OTC medicine that has been available since the early 1990s.

-Similar to amylase, glucoamylase is another enzyme produced in the body that works to break down starches into simple sugars.
+Similar to amylase, glucoamylase is another enzyme produced in the body that works in breaking down starches into simple sugars.

 In animal studies, glucoamylase has been indicated in helping to balance blood sugars around meal times.